DJMcNab/cv/README.md

 ## License

-This source is licensed under MIT/Apache-2.0/Zlib.
-See the license files for more information.
+This source is licensed under MIT.
+See the license file for more information.

 Contains code from the [vantage-cv](https://typst.app/universe/package/vantage-cv) template.
 MIT licensed.